Regularized inner products of meromorphic modular forms and higher Green's functions: Theta lifts and the proofs of Theorems and (1)

-\begin{enumerate}[leftmargin=*] \item Due to the shift $k\mapsto k+1-n$, the restriction $n\in \N_{\leq k-1}$ corresponds to those choices for which the inputs (and outputs) of the theta lift have negative weights. \item Theorem \ref{thm:thetalift} for $n=1$ may also be written in the shape (using Theorem \ref{thm:raise} below)

-\item After seeing a preliminary version of this paper, Zemel \cite{Zemel} has obtained a vector-valued version of $\mathcal{F}_{2k-1}$ as a theta lift using a variant of the positive-weight theta lift $\Phi_k$.
-His construction also relates $\mathcal{F}_{2k-1}$ to $\mathcal{G}_Q$, allowing one to obtain a vector-valued version of Theorem \ref{thm:Gpolar}. \end{enumerate} \end{remarks} \begin{proof}[Proof of Theorem \ref{thm:thetalift}] One can show that both sides of \eqref{eqn:Phivals} converge absolutely and locally uniformly for $\sigma>1$ and $[z]\neq [\tau_Q]$ and hence are analytic in $s$.
-It thus suffices to show (\ref{eqn:Phivals}) for $\sigma>k-3/2$.
-Following the proof of Theorem \ref{thm:liftfkd}, we obtain
+\end{theorem} \begin{remark} After seeing a preliminary version of this paper, Zemel \cite{Zemel} has obtained further theta lifts related to vector-valued versions of $\mathcal{F}_{\mathcal{A}}$. \end{remark} \begin{proof}[Proof of Theorem \ref{thm:thetalift}] One can show that both sides of \eqref{eqn:Phivals} converge absolutely and locally uniformly for $\sigma>1$ and $ z\notin\{ \tau_Q: Q\in \mathcal{A}\} $ and hence are analytic in $s$.
+It thus suffices to show \eqref{eqn:Phivals} for $\sigma>k-\frac32$.
+Following the proof of Theorem \ref{thm:liftfkd} and noting that the map $[a,b,c]\mapsto [a,-b,c]$ is an involution on $\mathcal{Q}_{-D}$, we obtain